tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 end
 ```

-- [ ] Should updating this to reflect that later  say need synchronize for mutating @queue

 The implementation of `synchronize` will vary by which type and version of Ruby
 you are running, but is a mechanism for working with locks.
 It will check if
-the Thread has access to the lock before `yield`ing and running whatever is in
+the thread has access to the lock before `yield`ing and running whatever is in
-the bock.
-It's not completely clear to me why we need a lock here.
-My guess is
-that since `AsyncDelegator` can run any arbitrary method, it's possible it
-could be accessing something like a variable shared across threads.
-Since
-`concurrent-ruby` provides thread-safe variables, it needs to assume anytime a
-thread is running it could be attempting to work with one of these types of
-variables, and, therefore, needs to work with some form of locking mechanism to
-ensure it is safe to interact with these variables.
-I found as I started
-looking at more of the thread-related code, there were more instances of
-`synchronize` being used.
+the block.

 Once we have synchronized, we add an array of information to `@queue`. `@queue`
 is an array that is created in our initialization process.
 We are adding the